Meet up with friends and enjoy a freshly-cooked hot lunch.

 How much does it cost?

-- £7 lunch and activities in the sheltered housing scheme
+- £7 lunch and activities at the venue

 - Most people pay the cook on the day, but we can make arrangements for a cheque to be paid to our office at The Peartree Centre.
 Sometimes family members like to pay for a relative to attend one of our lunch clubs.
 We will try to find an arrangement that suits everyone

 - Our charges are set at a reasonable level to help towards our costs

 Transport to the lunch club

 Most lunch club members travel to the clubs by London Hire minibus but we also have a number of volunteer drivers who take people in their own cars.
 We can make arrangements for people who use wheelchairs and try to ensure that lack of transport does not prevent people from enjoying getting out of the house and enjoying a bit of company.